Florida Legislature passes elections bill that adds restrictions to voting - KION546

 After days of contentious debate and last-minute amendments bouncing between chambers, the Republican-controlled state House and Senate came to an agreement and party-line votes approved Senate Bill 90 on the eve of Florida’s final day of the legislative session.

-If signed by Republican Gov. Ron DeSantis, the bill would create restrictions such as adding new ID and signature requirements for voting by mail, limiting who can return a completed mail-in ballot, expanding partisan observation power during ballot tabulation and creating additional restrictions for drop box use.
+The bill, which Republican Gov. Ron DeSantis said Thursday night he will sign, will create restrictions such as adding new ID and signature requirements for voting by mail, limiting who can return a completed mail-in ballot, expanding partisan observation power during ballot tabulation and creating additional restrictions for drop box use.

-DeSantis has previously expressed his support for measures in past versions of the bill, but his office has not responded to CNN about whether he will sign the legislation.
+DeSantis said on Fox News Thursday night that he will “for sure” sign the bill.

+“We’ve had voter ID.
+It works.
+It’s the right thing to do,” DeSantis said, adding that Florida’s 2020 election was “fair and transparent, and the reforms we have coming will make it even better.”

 The bill is part of a Republican-led effort nationwide to restrict voting access at the state level in the wake of record turnout in last November’s elections.
 A tally by the left-leaning Brennan Center for Justice at New York University found that 361 bills with provisions that restrict voting had been introduced in 47 states as of March 24.